 Q: How do I control which Amazon VPCs can communicate with each other?

-A: You can segment your network by creating multiple route tables in an AWS Transit Gateway and associate Amazon VPCs.
-This will allow you to create isolated networks inside an AWS Transit Gateway similar to virtual routing and forwarding (VRFs) in traditional networks.
-The AWS Transit Gateway will have a default route table.
+A: You can segment your network by creating multiple route tables in an Amazon Transit Gateway and associate Amazon VPCs.
+This will allow you to create isolated networks inside an Amazon Transit Gateway similar to virtual routing and forwarding (VRFs) in traditional networks.
+The Amazon Transit Gateway will have a default route table.
 The use of multiple route tables is optional.

-Q: How does routing work in AWS Transit Gateway?
+Q: How does routing work in Amazon Transit Gateway?

-A: AWS Transit Gateway supports dynamic and static routing between attached Amazon VPCs.
+A: Amazon Transit Gateway supports dynamic and static routing between attached Amazon VPCs.
 By default, Amazon VPCs are associated to the default route table.
 You can create additional route tables and associate Amazon VPCs with it.

 The routes decide the next hop depending on the destination IP address of the packet.
 Routes can point to an Amazon VPC or a Transit Gateway Connect.

-Q: How do routes get propagated into the AWS Transit Gateway?
+Q: How do routes get propagated into the Amazon Transit Gateway?